More about iPad drawing apps

 This is not -just- a drawing application, no, no, no … it is an entire digital drawing and painting studio in an iPad app.
 Its depth is honestly, overwhelming for my needs.
 But I know of at least 2 artists who told me they are doing final work for clients in this app.
 You open the app and a collection of all your art is simply displayed, ready for you to get to work or create a new file.

 Procreate takes the natural media drawing and painting environment to the extreme by offering an infinitely adjustable collection of tools and processes.

 Right off the bat you can tell this is more than a digital sketch book.
-It lets you create any custom canvas size with access to not only width and height but also ‘dots per inch’ and it supports the standard color models.
+It lets you create any custom canvas size with access to not only width and height but also ‘dots per inch’ (for us old print folks) and it supports the standard color models.
 So you can do professional work destined for print as long as you can convert your millimeters and inches to pixels (a print ready(300dpi) 9x11 page is 2700 x 3300 pixels)

 The interface is smart and well thought out.
 Every drawing tool has additional palettes of adjustments available.
 And some of those adjustments have adjustments.
 You can create additional layers on your canvas and they smartly have always-on-screen brush, opacity and undo adjustments.
 It also has an eraser tool always on-screen and a ‘smudge’ tool for finger painting fun.
 It supports the Apple Pencil beautifully.